andycroll/andycroll.com/_posts/2018/2018-03-04-only-use-named-scopes-ouside-models.md

 For scopes involving `#limit`, simple `#order`s or pagination (if you're doing that) there's very little point in bothering to create specific scopes.

-Naming non-`#where` scopes often does not enhance understanding.
-There's no real clarity benefit as the straightforward use of the existing methods gain nothing from wrapping them in a scope.
+Often, wrapping non-`#where` queries does not enhance understanding.
+There’s no extra clarity from wrapping simple `ActiveRelation` methods inside a scope.

 ```ruby
 scope :by_title, -> { sort(:title) } # no benefit?